 Factory painted shutters are primed with PPG Seal Grip acrylic universal primer/sealer, then thoroughly sanded.
 Finally, they are professionally sprayed with two coats of PPG Break-Through paint, an ultra-durable, water borne exterior acrylic paint in a smooth satin finish.
 This factory application provides excellent adhesion and a smooth surface that will ensure shutters remain attractive season after season.

-Pine is an entry-level wood that does not offer the same longevity as our premium wood shutters or external shutters made from a composite material.
+Pine is an entry-level wood that does not offer the same longevity as our exterior composite shutters, PVC shutters or premium wood shutters.
 Builder grade exterior wooden shutters made from pine are a good choice for environments that do not experience extremes in temperature.
 Because they are more susceptible to changes in temperature and moisture levels, Pine shutters do have a predictably shorter life expectancy.
 However, with diligent maintenance to protect the finish from deterioration, pine can be a great affordable alternative and give many years of respectable service.

 DIY pine shutters are available in five distinct shutter styles: Louvered, Board & Batten, Raised Panel, Flat Panel and Grooved Panel.
 All styles can be incorporated into a wide variety of architectural styles, from classic and colonial homes to more modern or split level designs.